-Yep, that worked!
+Yep, they all worked!
 The -d option instructs the Is command not to descend into the directory.
 Any of the commands above would be correct.

 What command will give you a prompt showing your current working directory path and a \$?